interomap/interomap-dist/README.md

 <iframe id="interomap_tool" src="https://interomap.github.io/interomap-dist/?persona=male" style="width: 100%; height: 70vh;" title="InteroMap Tool - Male"></iframe>
 ```

-The JavaScript code at step 8 is the same.
+Use the same JavaScript code as in step 8 here.

 10. To create the question inviting the user to choose a persona, create a new
 block and a new question inside it.
 Move this new block _before_ the ones